jacksonbrim/diy_vm_kvm/README.md

 ## Troubleshooting

-- If encountering KVM permission errors, confirm your user is in the `kvm` group or try running the binary with `sudo`.
+- If encountering KVM permission errors, confirm your user is in the `kvm` group or try running the binary with `sudo /target/debug/kvm_vm`.

 - Ensure you're using the latest Rust version for compatibility; update Rust with `rustup update`.